Settling a Revocable Living Trust After Trustmaker Dies

-How Many Beneficiaries There Are and Where They Live
+How Many Beneficiaries Are There?

-How Much the Beneficiaries Agree
+How Often the Beneficiaries Disagree

-It's highly unlikely that two beneficiaries will agree on everything let alone three or four or more.
-Some beneficiaries may even hire their own attorneys to monitor the trust administration, and these types of attorneys tend to nitpick at every single thing that the Successor Trustee does.
-Suffice it to say that the more the beneficiaries disagree, the longer settling the trust will take.
+It's highly unlikely that two beneficiaries will agree on everything, let alone three, four, or more beneficiaries.
+Some might even hire their own attorneys to monitor the trust administration, and these types of attorneys tend to nitpick at every single action the successor trustee takes.

 If There's a Trust Contest

-If the Trustmaker's Estate is Taxable
+When the Trustmaker's Estate is Taxable

-If so, then the taxable estate is most likely going to take longer to settle than a nontaxable one.
-Why?
-Because the Successor Trustee won't be able to terminate the trust and make final distributions until a closing letter is received from the state department of revenue and/or IRS.
+A taxable estate is most likely going to take longer to settle than a nontaxable one.
+The successor trustee won't be able to terminate the trust and make final distributions until a closing letter is received from the state Department of Revenue and/or IRS.

-How Complicated the Trust Assets Are
+How Complicated Are the Trust Assets?

 Dealing with trust assets can be relatively simple when the trust is comprised of a house and a bank account.
 Add a family business into the mix and the administration of the trust can become complicated and time-consuming.